Thirteen years of dumpster diving

 94%, is that even possible?
 Yes, it is.

 Lindsey Newkirk, Founder & Chief Instigator

-Imaginative strategic thinker, relationship builder, and needle mover in sustainable in business.
+Lindsey is an Imaginative strategic thinker, relationship builder, and needle mover in sustainable in business.

-For over a decade Lindsey has worked in the field of sustainability at the confluence of waste prevention, strategic communication, behavior change, events and art.
+For over a decade she has worked in the field of sustainability at the confluence of waste prevention, strategic communication, behavior change, events and art.
 She thrives on digging deep to understand a social or environmental issue, ideating creative solutions, designing strategy, collaborating with creative teams, and transforming the possibilities into high impact outcomes.
 See more at lindseynewkirk.com

 Jenn Reilly, Design & Comms Partner

 A master of design and strategic marketing communications, Jenn is our go-to to enhance our engagement initiatives and communication deliverables.
 With 12+years of experience, her skill set varies from all things print and web design to content strategy, thought leadership strategy, brand messaging and development, public relations and event planning and design.
 See more at jennreilly.com.